This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - H2Hotel: LEED-certified hotel is located in downtown Healdsburg, just a block from the Healdsburg Town Plaza.
 It has a variety of earth-friendly features, including a solar-heated creekside pool.

-- Airbnb Rentals: Tree houses, Redwood domes, cabins and luxury farmhouses, Russian River has diverse and unique Airbnb rentals.
+- VRBO Rentals: Tree houses, Redwood domes, cabins and luxury farmhouses, Russian River has diverse and unique VRBO rentals.

 Car Rental from San Francisco

 Check rental options and prices from San Francisco to get to Sonoma County.

 If you’re looking for more California travel tips, check out these posts:

 - 30 Incredible Places to Visit in California

 - 17 Amazing Things to do in Ventura County

 - 16 Awesome Things to do in San Diego

 - 20 Hidden Gems in San Francisco the Locals Love

 - 20 Fun Things to Do in Los Angeles